ElanMedoff/personal-site/README.md

 Mostly a blog, partly a personal website.

-- 15+ articles on topics such as:
+### 📰 Features 15+ articles on topics such as:

-  - React and Next.js
+- Web development with React, Next.js
-  - advanced Typescript
+- Advanced Typescript concepts
-  - customizing (neo)vim
-  - continuous integration
+- Continuous integration
+- Customizing (neo)vim
+- My thoughts on comics

-### Engineering stack
+### 🥞 Engineering stack

 - Next.js and Typescript
 - React Query for data fetching